AnimeThemes/animethemes-api-docs/docs/list/playlist/track/update/index.md

 For example, the `/playlist/1/track/1?next_id=2` endpoint will update the playlist track of id `1` next_id attribute and return the updated playlist track resource.

+If next_id is set, the track will be moved before the next track in the playlist.

+If previous_id is set, the track will be moved after the previous track in the playlist.

 ## URL

 ```sh